 The sequence is important because Vantage CX evaluates the rules on the strategies in order and uses the first strategy with a passing rule.
 If the rule on the first strategy fails, it goes to the second strategy.
 If the rule on the second strategy passes, it uses that strategy and ignores the third strategy.

-For an area, the sequence number is meaningful when the area's parent interaction point has more than one area.
+For an area, the sequence number is meaningful when the area's parent interaction point or message strategy has more than one area.
 A customer who qualifies for multiple areas gets the higher ordered level.

-If the fields in the form are read-only, no objectives have been added to this interaction point or area.
+If the fields in the form are read-only, no objectives have been added to this interaction point, message strategy, or area.

-When a strategy is first created, Vantage CX locates the objectives associated with the interaction point and its areas and displays them in the Objective Balancer tab.
+When a strategy is first created, Vantage CX locates the objectives associated with the interaction point, message strategy, and areas and displays them in the Objective Balancer tab.
 After that, for performance reasons, no additional objectives are automatically added to the list of objectives.
 To refresh the list of objectives, select .

 Create balanced objectives, fixed count objectives, or a combination of